Organizational Research Methods: Storytelling in Action

 Table 2: Four-Planar "These are the plane of our material transactions with nature, the plane of social interactions with others, the plane of social structure and the plane of the stratification of the personality" (Bhaskar, 2007: p.
 200).

 1. Material transactions with nature – Boje chairs the Sustainability Council at my university, and we are struggling.
-We have lost our Gold Star accreditation rating from The Association for Sustainability in Higher Education (AASHE).
+We have lost our Gold Star accreditation rating from The Association for Sustainability in Higher Education (ASHE).
 We were about to be set back from Gold, below Silver, to Bronze.
 The Sustainability Tracking, Assessment & Rating System™ (STARS) system has raised the bar, and we can no longer get by with having narratives that lack policy statements.
-I asked the Provost to postpone the reaccreditation until we can get some policies about our material transactions with nature.
-I continue to fight against the idea of expanding our golf course to 27 holes, as a waste of water in the desert eco-region.
+I asked the Provost to postpone the re accreditation until we can get some policies about our material transactions with nature.
+I continue to fight against the idea of expanding our golf course to 27 holes, as a waste of water in the desert Eco-region.

 2. Social interactions between people – Interactions are tense.
 The department meets, but we keep silent in front of the interim head, and in front of the dean.
 Other faculty who never complained before, now are complaining, but only one-on-one, privately, and not in university meetings.

 3. Social structures that endure - NMSU will likely endure, but it will have a tough time convincing people it is top tier.
-There is an administrative order, and it expands, to cover the needs of academic capitalism: the golf, the proposed mall-like shopping area (the “mall-ification” of campuses, turning them into retail hubs like airports have become), the intellectual asset capture, the sports teams, the privatizing of everything possible, and so on.
+There is an administrative order, and it expands, to cover the needs of academic capitalism: the golf, the proposed mall-like shopping area (the “mall-unification” of campuses, turning them into retail hubs like airports have become), the intellectual asset capture, the sports teams, the privatizing of everything possible, and so on.
 This endures, but academic freedom and shared governance, does not feel like what it was in previous decades.

 Bhaskar contends, (and here Boje agrees, while Rosile agrees but believes that this is nothing new) that humanity is in obvious crisis on all four planes.
 The material transactions with nature have come into severe crisis, and projections of 11 billion in population by 2100 suggest it will only worsen (Boje, in press).
 I (Boje) am both a spiritual being and material being, composed of atoms and subatomic particles, and waves of quantum energy.
 If subatomic materiality is lacking then there is no higher level of biological (cells and metabolism), and without these layers, there is no psychological being, and no social being.